kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/HVAC.md

 d_e=1.55\frac{{\rm A}}^{0.625}{{\rm WP}}^0.25}}
 $$

 where A is the area of the duct and WP is the wetted perimeter.
 Ducts that have the same $d_e$ have the same friction loss.
-The table <a href="DuctEquivDiameter">Equivalent diameter of rectangular and flat oval ducts</a> computes the equivalent diameter of rectangular ducts and flat oval ducts using the formula given above.
+The table <a href="../DuctEquivDiameter.html">Equivalent diameter of rectangular and flat oval ducts</a> computes the equivalent diameter of rectangular ducts and flat oval ducts using the formula given above.

 <div class="example">
 Find a rectangular duct and a flat oval duct that would have approximately the same friction as a circular duct of diameter 28 inches.

 <hr>

-From the <a href="DuctEquivDiameter">table of equivalent diameters of rectangular and flat oval ducts</a> we find that a $22\times 30$~in. rectangular duct has an equivalent diameter of 28.1 inches, close enough to our circular duct of diameter 28 inches.
+From the <a href="DuctEquivDiameter">table of equivalent diameters of rectangular and flat oval ducts</a> we find that a $22\times 30~\inch$ rectangular duct has an equivalent diameter of 28.1 inches, close enough to our circular duct of diameter 28 inches.

 From the same set of tables we see that a flat oval duct with a major axis of 30 inches and a minor axis 24 inches has an equivalent diameter of 27.5 inches,  close to our circular duct of diameter 28 inches.
 A duct having  a minor axis of 26 inches would also be an acceptable choice as this has an equivalent diameter of 28.4 inches.